 BY DAVE CONSTANTIN

 If you want to avoid injury, sound your best, and get the maximum efficiency and enjoyment out of your playing, you owe it to yourself to start with a properly arranged drum set.
-Keeping in mind there are almost as many strongly held opinions on this subject as there are drummers in the world, if you understand some basic principles, finding a setup that works with you rather than against you will be much, much easier.
+Keeping in mind there are almost as many strongly held opinions on how to set up your drums as there are drummers in the world, if you understand some basic principles, finding a setup that works with you rather than against you will be much, much easier.

 The first thing you’ll want to do is get your throne adjusted to a comfortable height.
 This is your center of power, so make sure you feel centered and balanced at all times.
 A good place to start is with your thighs nearly parallel to the ground, with your knees just below the tops of your legs.

 Use the spurs on the bass drum legs to keep the drum from sliding around if you’re on carpet, and adjust the height of the legs so that the front of the bass drum is raised up off the floor a hair to compensate for the lift you’re going to get on the batter hoop when you slide your pedal clamp under it, and to allow the bass drum to resonate freely.
 (Fig. 2)

 Next you want to place the snare drum in a comfortable position.
 The height and angle will vary for everyone, but this may be the most crucial adjustment parameter on the whole kit since it’s the drum you’re going to be playing most often.
 Set it too high and you’ll be smacking the hoop all the time unintentionally; too low and your thighs will get in the way of your down strokes.